 Release of Records

-Personally Identifiable Information from Education Records will not be released without the prior written consent of the Student except under such conditions as the following:
+Personally Identifiable Information from Education Records will not be released without the prior written consent of the Student except under legally permitted conditions such as but not limited to the following:

 Releases to School Officials within the University with a legitimate interest